johanlindberg/Billion-word-imputation/README.md

      *SCORE 00 1 "Two recent studies shed light on ... for kids ."
      *ERROR 2 is an invalid line
      *TOTAL SCORE 0

+This version of the build bigrams code processes the whole training-file in about 80-90 minutes and spits out 27 bigrams files.
+I had to move the training file to an SD-card in order to run this.

      $ python count.py
      . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .